Dornier Aerodyne

-The Dornier Aerodyne (also referred to as "Lippisch-Dornier Aerodyne") was a wingless VTOL unmanned aircraft.
-Conceived by Alexander Lippisch, it was developed and built by Dornier on behalf of the Federal German Ministry of Defence (BMVg).
+The Dornier Aerodyne (also referred to as "Lippisch-Dornier Aerodyne") was a wingless VTOL unmanned aerial vehicle (UAV).

+The Aerodyne was conceived of by the German aeronautical engineer Alexander Lippisch during the late 1950s.
+After attracting the support of the West German Federal Ministry of Defence, Dornier Flugzeugwerke was contracted to further develop the Aerodyne concept and produce a flight-capable prototype.
 Lippisch was part of the team.
 The first flight took place on 18 September 1972.
 The development ended on 30 November 1972 after successful hovering-flight testing with the aircraft.
-Experimentation did not continue due to lack of interest by the Bundeswehr (German Armed Forces).
+Experimentation did not continue due to lack of interest by the Bundeswehr (German Armed Forces), who reportedly favour the use of manned helicopters rather than UAVs to perform its aerial reconnaissance needs.
+The prototype Aerodyne has been preserved and put on public display at the Deutsches Museum.